ankurrajw/Pi-Pupil-Detection/README.md

 ![Image](overview.png)

 ## Step 2: Use a Raspberry Pi as a local computing platform
-Since the development was done offline (on Windows) and on the Raspberry Pi, parts of code can be run as standalone software.
+Since the development was done offline (on Windows) and on the Raspberry Pi, some code can be run as standalone software on benchmark datasets.
 To have the complete eye tracking experience with the [Eye-Tracker](https://github.com/Lifestohack/masterthesis-eye-tracker/tree/master/models), the eye tracking hardware has to be put together first (see above).
+We assume a Raspberry Pi Model 4B here with the default Raspberry Pi OS Linux distribution.
 ### Project structure
 ```
 Pi-Pupil-Detection